cosimameyer/awesome-pyladies-blogs/README.md

 - [Tuana Celik](https://medium.com/@tuanacelik) by Tuana Celik
 - [Valery C. Briz](https://dev.to/valerybriz) by Valery C. Briz

+## Updates

+You can find all important updates in the discussions [here](https://github.com/cosimameyer/awesome-pyladies-blogs/discussions).

 ## Any Open Questions?

 If you have any questions or suggestions, please reach out to